noagonzale38/docs/src/dashboard/transcripts.md

 ![Transcripts card](../img/transcripts_card.webp)

 ## Filter Logs
-Here you can filter the transcripts shown down in the other section.
+Here you can filter the transcripts displayed in the lower Transcripts section.

-Fill out the inputs as you desire and click `Filter` button.
+Fill out the inputs as desired and click `Filter` button.

 ## Transcripts
 Here you can view transcripts of closed tickets.